 Director, Social Finance

-Louise Savell is Co-founder and Director of Social Finance and jointly leads their international development team where she advises governments, philanthropies and service providers on the design and delivery of social development programmes.
-She was a 2020 Blavatnik School of Government Visiting Fellow of Practice.
-She is passionate about driving social impact through rigorous analysis, efficient structures and effective cross-sector partnerships.
+Louise is co-founder of Social Finance and jointly leads our International team.
+She advises governments, philanthropies and service providers on the design and delivery of social development programmes.
+Louise is passionate about driving social impact through rigorous analysis, efficient structures and effective cross-sector partnerships.
 She has particular expertise in outcomes-based approaches and social investment structures.
-She co-developed the Impact Bond approach in 2008.
+She co-developed the impact bond approach in 2008.

 Manuela Cleves